alventimiglia/dataWork/README.md

 ## beesPlotly

 This is an exploration into how to use Plotly using a sample project.
 There are some reference notes throughout in order to make Plotly easy to use for myself moving forward.

+## numpyTutorial

+This is code that holds notes for working with numpy.